Daylight saving time: Effects on health

 There are measurable adverse effects of clock-shifts on human health.
 It has been shown to disrupt human circadian rhythms, negatively affecting human health in the process, and that the yearly DST clock-shifts can increase health risks such as heart attacks and traffic accidents.

 A 2017 study in the American Economic Journal: Applied Economics estimated that "the transition into DST caused over 30 deaths at a social cost of $275 million annually", primarily by increasing sleep deprivation.

 An LSE study found that DST transition increases people's feeling of being rushed for time, and the number of hours spent on leisure decreases by roughly 10 minutes following the transition and more specifically the spring transition into DST decreases life satisfaction by around 1.44 per cent.
 They show that respondents are running on less sleep that first day, and their individual productivity is affected as a result.

-A correlation between clock shifts and increase in traffic collisions has been observed in North America and the UK but not in Finland or Sweden.
+A correlation between clock shifts and increase in traffic collisions has been observed in North America and the United Kingdom but not in Finland or Sweden.
 Four reports have found that this effect is smaller than the overall reduction in traffic fatalities.
 According to data shared by Titan Casket, hospitals see a 24% increase in heart attacks and a 6% increase in fatal crashes each year when the time changes.
 In 2018, the European Parliament, reviewing a possible abolition of DST, approved a more in-depth evaluation examining the disruption of the human body's circadian rhythms which provided evidence suggesting the existence of an association between DST clock-shifts and a modest increase of occurrence of acute myocardial infarction, especially in the first week after the spring shift.
 However a Netherlands study found, against the majority of investigations, contrary or minimal effect.
 Year-round standard time (not year-round DST) is proposed by some to be the preferred option for public health and safety.
 Clock shifts were found to increase the risk of heart attack by 10 percent, and to disrupt sleep and reduce its efficiency.
 Effects on seasonal adaptation of the circadian rhythm can be severe and last for weeks.

-In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental U.S. using models of the human circadian rhythm and health data from the CDC Places dataset.
+In 2025, a Stanford study compared the year-long circadian health impact of permanent Standard Time, permanent Daylight Saving Time, and biannually switching in the continental US using models of the human circadian rhythm and health data from the CDC Places dataset.
 Researchers found that switching to permanent Standard Time was predicted to reduce cases of obesity by 2.6 million cases and stroke by 300,000 cases.
 Permanent Daylight Saving Time also reduced cases but to a lesser extent.
 In interviews, the authors caution that this work is from a circadian health perspective and that other factors should be considered in policy decisions such as economic and safety impacts of time policy.